 Who Is the Best iOL in the 2024 NFL Draft?

-As mentioned above, Graham Barton is actually a tackle for the Duke Blue Devils.
-Here, however, he’s listed as a guard — which may end up being his best projection at the NFL level.
+As mentioned above, Barton is a tackle for the Duke Blue Devils.
+Here, however, he’s listed as a guard/center hybrid — which may end up being his best projection at the NFL level.

-Rashawn Slater and Peter Skoronski are two recent prospects who could boast the necessary counteractive measures to stay at tackle, and Barton has those traits as well.
+Rashawn Slater and Peter Skoronski are two recent prospects who could boast the necessary counteractive measures to stay at tackle, and Barton also has those traits.
 He’s a violent, intentional hand fighter with twitchy corrective mobility and the flexibility to maintain leverage.

-For Barton, the projected move to guard isn’t about necessity.
+For Barton, the projected move to guard is about something other than necessity.
 It’s about possibilities.